aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/excel-slicer-modifications-java-aspose-cells/_index.md

 ## Setting Up Aspose.Cells for Java

-To begin using Aspose.Cells for Java, ensure that the library is included in your project dependencies via Maven or Gradle as shown above.
-Initialize and set up your environment by adding the necessary import statements at the top of your Java files:
+Add the necessary import statements at the top of your Java files:

 ```java
 import com.aspose.cells.*;
 ```

-Ensure your data directory paths are correctly set:
+Make sure your data directories are correctly set:

 ```java
 String dataDir = "YOUR_DATA_DIRECTORY";